 - Expenses related to Rotary events

 Scholars are required to participate in an outbound orientation session before departure.
-Two options are available, although the first is preferred: Regional, district, or club orientation; or, Online self-orientation see Rotary International Learning Center.
+Two options are available, although the first is preferred: Regional, district, or club orientation; or, on-line self-orientation (via the Rotary International Learning Center).

 The scholar will make travel arrangements through BCD Travel, Rotary’s travel partner.
 By booking through BCD Travel, scholars automatically receive insurance coverage that meets Rotary International’s requirements.
 This insurance will be in effect for the duration of the study term.
 Scholars may choose to purchase additional insurance coverage, but it will not be paid for by the grant.